Framework Category

 Does your organization utilize cybersecurity software that generates alerts which are monitored and actioned by your security operations center (SOC) or incident response team?

-This question assesses whether your organization has implemented automated security monitoring tools that can detect potential security incidents and generate alerts for timely response.
+Active security monitoring is what's being assessed here: whether you run cybersecurity software that generates alerts which your SOC or incident response team monitors and acts on.
 Effective security monitoring requires both the technical capability to detect suspicious activities and the operational processes to review and respond to those alerts.

 Do incident responders and authorized personnel have 24/7 access to log analysis findings?